 Then we remembered the mad frenzy that popped off back when one bargain-shopping Facebooker posted that pair of velvet dining chairs from Amazon.
 (You know, the Eggree ones that originally cost just $100 for two back in 2017?)
 Obviously, the struggle to find an affordable velvet dining chair that only looks like it costs more than your monthly rent is very, very real.

 Since the first chairs were such a hit, we returned to Amazon and have uncovered six of its swankiest, velvety dining-chair diamonds.
-How do we know that they're the real deals?
+How do we know that they're the real deal?
 Many who purchased these chairs even posted images IRL confirming they live up to their hype.
 So if the long chains of comments, likes, and photos are proof enough, these velvet dining chairs just might be Amazon's best-kept secrets.

 The Original Green Goddess